janvanzeghbroeck/Seeing-Taste/README.md

 Having a good tasting team helps ensure a consistent and quality product, using Seeing Taste ensures a consistent and quality tasting team.

 Project Completed March 12, 2017.
-I continued to work with New Belgium on Data Science tools for their sensory department to this day.
+I continue to work with New Belgium on Data Science tools for their sensory department to this day.

 <img src="figures/break_line.png" width=100% height=100%/>